usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.2_DITAP-Strategy-For-Executive-Leaders-Curriculum/Module 5/Calculating Delayed Decision Costs.md

 ## Strategic Transition from Monolithic to Modular Contracting

 Transitioning from traditional large-scale contracts to modular approaches necessitates a systematic change management approach that addresses technical, organizational, and cultural barriers.
-This isn't just a procurement change—it's an organizational transformation.
+This isn't just a procurement change, it's an organizational transformation.

 ## Understanding the Transition Challenge